Performing Cataract Surgery

 When selecting the new lens, called an intraocular lens (IOL), surgeons have literally thousands of different IOL designs and powers from which to choose.

 We have the opportunity to select a lens to insert that, if you like, can significantly decrease your dependence on glasses.
 The challenge with having so many different IOL options is to help you decide which option can best meet your needs and expectations.
 If you don’t mind wearing glasses after your cataract surgery, the IOL choices are relatively simple.
 If, however, you are interested in decreasing your dependence on glasses after cataract surgery, the options increase significantly.
 There is not a perfect IOL that focuses perfectly for all distances, like the natural lens in a young, healthy eye.
 However, there are IOLs available that may be effective in decreasing your dependence on glasses, allowing you to see well enough to pass a vision test for a driver’s license, to see your computer and/or to read menus, books, etc. without glasses.
 The IOL options we have can be effective at decreasing your dependence on glasses, but they are not perfect.
 To get your sharpest vision possible, you may still need to wear glasses.
+Here are the options:

 Pros:

-• Optimize distance vision without glasses.
+• Optimize distance or near vision without glasses.

 • No premium charges for a traditional IOL.